onzfonz/comp227/src/content/5/en/part5d.md

 npm run cypress:open
 ```

-When we first run Cypress, it creates a <i>cypress</i> directory.
+When we first run Cypress, it creates a *cypress* directory.
-It contains an <i>e2e</i> subdirectory, where we will place our tests.
+It contains an *e2e* subdirectory, where we will place our tests.
-Cypress creates a bunch of example tests for us in two subdirectories: the <i>e2e/1-getting-started</i> and the <i>e2e/2-advanced-examples</i> directory.
+Cypress creates a bunch of example tests for us in two subdirectories: the *e2e/1-getting-started* and the *e2e/2-advanced-examples* directory.
-We can delete both directories and make our test in the file <i>note_app.cy.js</i>:
+We can delete both directories and make our test in the file *note_app.cy.js*:

 ```js
 describe('Note app', function() {